-After the meadow is grazed, the cattle leaves for next location, but experts evaluate the condition of the grassland after grazing.
+After the meadow is grazed, the cycle repeats and mobile grazing unit leaves for next location, but experts evaluate the condition of the grassland after grazing.

-GrassLIFE mobile grazing unit works in grasslands that follow these criteria:
+GrassLIFE mobile grazing unit work in grasslands that correspond to the following criteria:

 - The grassland is located in one of the GrassLIFE project locations

-- The grassland is one of the five EU priority grasslands
+- The grassland is one of the EU priority grassland habitats